 Kelly, Inc. has dedicated themselves to find the most effective ways to make you look your best.
-Whether it's investing in the newest electrolysis equipment, learning a new modality or offering new services like laser hair removal, you know Kelly, Inc. is going to do everything possible to make that unwanted hair disappear!
+Whether it's investing in the newest electrolysis equipment – you know Kelly, Inc. is going to do everything possible to make that unwanted hair disappear!

 Electrolysis started as a means to remove in-grown eyelashes from poking people in the eye – did you know that?
 It has evolved since then to be something that millions of people have used to remove unwanted hair from all parts of their body.

 Recently, Kelly teamed-up with Laurier Instruments, Inc. to come up with a new kind of insulted electrolysis probe.
 The probe has a more compact tip, called the "Kelly Tip" that makes a huge difference in reducing her client's discomfort.
 Doesn't it make you feel good that Kelly is going so far to make sure you are comfortable while she zaps those hairs?